This article was updated by Brett Smith on 6 May 2021

-Officially known as the Republic of the Union of Myanmar, Myanmar (still known as Burma in some countries), is a country in South East Asia, with a population of 60.28 Million.
+Officially known as the Republic of the Union of Myanmar, Myanmar (still known as Burma in some countries) is a country in South East Asia, with a population of 54.7 million.
 It is the 40th largest country in the world, with an area of 677, 000 sq miles.
 It also has a phenomenally rich biodiversity.

 Myanmar is a country of abundant natural resources and yet is still one of Asia’s poorest countries.
 This is in part due to recent political turmoil.

-In 2015, the first openly contested elections since 1990 were conduction in Myanmar.
-In this election, the National League for Democracy won the majority, Win Myint was elected as the President, while Aung San Suu Kyi was elected as the State Counsellor.
+In 2015, the first openly contested elections since 1990 were conducted in Myanmar.
+In this election, the National League for Democracy won the majority, Win Myint was elected as the President, and Aung San Suu Kyi was elected as the State Counsellor.

 Overview of Resources

-A wide range of useful minerals are naturally present in this country, such as rich deposits of tungsten, tin, zinc, silver, copper, lead, antimony and industrial minerals.
-Fossils fuels coals, petroleum, and natural gas are also abundant.
+A wide range of useful minerals are naturally present in this country, such as rich deposits of tungsten, tin, zinc, silver, copper, lead, antimony, and industrial minerals.
+Fossil fuels coals, petroleum, and natural gas are also abundant.
 Myanmar is also a world leader in producing gemstones, including jade, diamonds, rubies, and sapphires.
 In 2018, mineral and mineral products comprised 23% of all exports.

 The extraction of natural resources has been a source of income for native people for many years and has been undertaken in a sustainable way.
-In recent years, industrialized exploitation of the mineral resources in the absence of correctly enforced sustainability measures and policies is putting the diverse environment of the country at risk.
+In recent years, industrialized exploitation of mineral resources in the absence of correctly enforced sustainability measures and policies is putting the diverse environment of the country at risk.
 In particular, the mining of precious stones has been linked with numerous environmental impacts, such as poor water quality, deforestation, land degradation, and the accumulation of chemical waste.
 Mining has also been linked to localized erosion and flooding.

 Problems encountered when mining in Myanmar are like those seen in any mountainous and rural country, in that the mining areas are very remote and difficult to access.
 Furthermore, many natural resource deposits are located in regions affected by ethnic conflicts.
 A major part of the ongoing conflict in the Kachin state is centered around the control of the region’s natural resources.
 For many years, jade mining in the state has been controlled by the military.

-These figures are estimates based on statistics from Burmese Government's Central Statistical Organization, December 2010.
+These figures are estimates based on statistics from the Burmese Government's Central Statistical Organization, December 2010.
 Image Credit: US Department Of State.

 Industrial Minerals and Gemstones